Implications for the formation of Oort cloud-like structures and interstellar comets in dense environments: Summary and conclusions

-Our results highlight the key role of stellar encounters in dense environments in shaping the early architecture of planetary systems, seeding distinct dynamical families, and producing interstellar objects rather than truncating them.
+Our results highlight the key role of stellar encounters in dense environments in shaping the early architecture of planetary systems, seeding distinct dynamical families, and producing ISOs rather than truncating them.
 This work provides a link between the internal evolution of planetary systems and their external environment.
-Future studies combining high-resolution $N$-body simulations with cluster-scale dynamics, stellar evolution, and Galactic dynamics models will be essential for tracing the long-term evolution of SSAs and quantifying how the population of interstellar objects in dense environments enriches the Galaxy.
+Future studies combining high-resolution $N$-body simulations with cluster-scale dynamics, stellar evolution, and Galactic dynamics models will be essential for tracing the long-term evolution of SSAs and quantifying how the population of ISOs in dense environments enriches the Galaxy.

 \begin{appendix}